hudson-and-thames/arbitragelab/docs/source/distance_approach/distance_approach.rst

 selected pairs.
 According to the work of Do and Faff(2010), as having a small SSD decreases the variance of the spread, this approach could increase the expected profitability of the method.

-After pairs were matched, by sorting the pairs based on their historical standard deviation in the formation period, we can select top :math:`n` pairs that have the highest standard deviation.
+After pairs were matched, we can sort them based on their historical standard deviation in the formation period to select top :math:`n` pairs with the highest variance of the spread.

 Implementation
 **************